joshcawthorne/Garry-Monk-Bot-Version-2/README.md

 Sure!
 To view the tweet's it generates, visit https://twitter.com/garrymonkbot.
 (Please note, version 2 is not live on Twitter yet!)

 Alternatively, visit the emulator at https://joshcawthorne.github.io/Garry-Monk-Bot-Version-2/ to generate your own tweets.

+# Are you THE Garry Monk?

+If so, please don't sue me, it's only a joke.
+Also, look into getting yourself a new Social Media manager.
+I'm available for hire.
+I could even code you a sick bot to do it for you.